Inori Minase

 Inori Minase (水瀬 いのり, Minase Inori) is a Japanese voice actress and singer affiliated with Axl One.

 In March 2016, she won the Best Lead Actress Award in the 10th Seiyu Awards for her leading roles as Jun Naruse in the box office hit The Anthem of the Heart and as Yuki Takeya in the anime television series School-Live!.
-Her other major roles include Kirarin/Ciel Kirahoshi/Cure Parfait in Kirakira Pretty Cure a la Mode, Chino in Is the Order a Rabbit?, Noel in Celestial Method, Hestia in Is It Wrong to Try to Pick Up Girls in a Dungeon?, Rem in Re:Zero − Starting Life in Another World, Chito in Girls' Last Tour, Shoko Makinohara in Rascal Does Not Dream of Bunny Girl Senpai and Rascal Does Not Dream of a Dreaming Girl, Tamaki "Kimari" Mari in A Place Further than the Universe, Itsuki Nakano in The Quintessential Quintuplets and Jeanne in The Case Study of Vanitas.
+Her other major roles include Jeanne in The Case Study of Vanitas, Noel in Celestial Method, Misaki Sakimiya in Dead Mount Death Play, Beta/Natsume Kafka in The Eminence in Shadow, Chito in Girls' Last Tour, Hestia in Is It Wrong to Try to Pick Up Girls in a Dungeon?, Chino in Is the Order a Rabbit?, Kirarin/Ciel Kirahoshi/Cure Parfait in Kirakira☆Precure A la Mode, Tamaki "Kimari" Mari in A Place Further than the Universe, Itsuki Nakano in The Quintessential Quintuplets, Shoko Makinohara in Rascal Does Not Dream of Bunny Girl Senpai and Rascal Does Not Dream of a Dreaming Girl, and Rem in Re:Zero − Starting Life in Another World.
+She also voices Furina in the video game Genshin Impact.
 Mabushina in Mashin Sentai Kiramager is her most well-known live-action role.

 Her singing role is signed with King Records label as of December 2015.

+Biography

 Early life and education

 Minase was born in Tokyo on December 2, 1995.
 She had begun watching anime when she was in kindergarten.
 She first became aware of voice acting when, after watching a stage play adaptation of an anime, she read the stage pamphlet and asked her parents about the name of a person mentioned in it.
-She wanted to become a voice actor from the age of six, and at elementary school she listed voiced acting as her desired career.
+She wanted to become a voice actress, while in elementary school.

-Minase joined her middle school's tennis and theater clubs.
-She quit the theater club because she felt too embarrassed to appear on stage.
+Minase joined the tennis and theater clubs while at elementary school.
+However, she left the theater club, due to her embarrassment.
 Around that time, her mother found a magazine advertisement for a voice-acting audition, which she passed.